SaaS Management FAQ

 What security risks does Shadow SaaS create?

-Shadow SaaS creates security risks because IT cannot assess, monitor, or protect applications it doesn't know exist.
-Unvetted applications may have inadequate security controls, exposing organizational data to breaches.
-Employees may share sensitive data with SaaS applications that don't meet security standards.
-When employees leave, their access to Shadow SaaS applications may not be revoked because IT doesn't know the accounts exist.
-Shadow SaaS also bypasses security reviews that would identify applications with poor security track records or concerning data handling practices.
+Shadow SaaS creates risk because IT cannot assess, monitor, or protect applications it doesn't know exist.
+Unvetted apps may have inadequate controls, exposing organizational data.
+Employees may share sensitive data with apps that don't meet security standards.
+When people leave, their access to Shadow apps may not be revoked because IT didn't know the account existed.
+Shadow SaaS also bypasses the security review that would flag apps with poor track records or concerning data-handling practices.

 How do you identify risky SaaS applications?